 Mr. Jones has substantial senior executive, accounting and investment management experience at firms within the investment management industry.
 Mr. Jones was the Chairman of Franklin Templeton Institutional, LLC and President of Franklin Templeton Distributors Inc. Mr. Jones formerly was the President of IDEX Distributors, Inc., which oversaw the formation and launch of IDEX Mutual Funds (now part of Transamerica Funds).
 Mr. Jones is a member of the Investment Advisory Council of the Florida State Board of Administration.
 Mr. Jones was formerly a CPA and served as Tax Manager at PricewaterhouseCoopers in Tampa, Florida and Atlanta, Georgia.
-Mr. Jones previously served as a Trustee of Florida State University Foundation and a member of its Investment Committee.
+Mr. Jones is a member of the Investment Committee as a former trustee of the Florida State University Foundation.